siliconandsolder/rusty-nes/README.md

 <img src="./src/resources/rustynes_splash_screen.png" width=500/>

-Click File -> Open, select a .rom file, and start playing!
+Click File -> Open, select a .nes file, and start playing!

 ### Load a Specific ROM
 If you would like to load a .nes file at launch, you can use the following argument: